 We recorded an \$18.0 million provision for loan losses in 2021, which included a \$16.0 million provision in our Agribusiness operating segment and a \$2.0 million provision in our Rural Infrastructure operating segment.
-The provision for loan losses in our Agribusiness operating segment was largely driven by increased lending volume and to a lesser extent deterioration in credit quality, partially offset by a decrease in COVID-19 related reserves.
-The provision for loan losses in our Rural Infrastructure operating segment primarily resulted from an increase in specific reserves for a small number of customers impacted by the winter storm Uri that occurred in Texas in early 2021 somewhat offset by an improvement in credit quality in certain portfolio sectors.
-As discussed in Note 2 to the accompanying consolidated financial statements.
-CoBank has not and does not intend to early adopt the Current Expected Credit Losses (CECL) accounting standard prior to the required effective date of January 1, 2023.
+The 2021 provision for loan losses in our Agribusiness operating segment was largely driven by increased lending volume and to a lesser extent deterioration in credit quality, partially offset by a decrease in COVID-19 related reserves.
+The 2021 provision for loan losses in our Rural Infrastructure operating segment primarily resulted from an increase in specific reserves for a small number of customers impacted by the winter storm Uri that occurred in Texas in early 2021 somewhat offset by an improvement in credit quality in certain portfolio sectors.